Skip to Content

 Danse Macabre: Bacchanal for Two Pianos, Percussion, and Violin by Greg Anderson, based on Camille Saint-Saëns’ Danse macabre, Op.
 40 / Instrumentation: two pianos, solo violin, four timpani, bass drum, side drum with and without snares, wood blocks, suspended cymbal, crash cymbals, wind machine, xylophone, tubular bells, tambourine, castanets, guiro, slapstick, triangle, tam-tam / Includes full score and complete parts / Difficulty: Advanced / Duration: 11 minutes / Pages: 53 / Copyright: 2008 / Work number: 031.5

-Variants available for five pianos and two pianos.
+Variants available for two pianos (bacchanal), two pianos (remix) and five pianos.

 Program Notes